Katalyst99/Algo-in-C/README.md

 ## 51.Permutation Sequence:
 * This algorithm proves to be quite useful in several real-world scenarios where the arrangement or ordering of elements is important

+## 52.Partition List:
+* This algorithm proves to be quite crucial in various real-world applications that involve data organization and manipulation.
+For example, when working with databases, the partition list algorithm can be used to optimize query performance.